gitty-what-gitty-who/synchronize/README.md

 - If space is insufficient, the script stops and notifies the user.

 ### 3. Synchronization process
-- Mirrors the contents of the user’s **Documents**, **Pictures**, **Videos**, and **Music** directories to corresponding directories on the USB drive.
+- Mirrors the contents of the user’s **Documents**, **Pictures**, **Videos** and **Music** directories to corresponding directories on the USB drive.
-- Additions, modifications, and deletions are replicated to maintain an exact mirror of the local Windows directories.
+- Additions, modifications and deletions are replicated to maintain an exact mirror of the local Windows directories.

 ---